 For Indigenous people, healing from addiction is rooted in culturally-based interventions.
 Group therapy can take many different forms, from sweat lodges to more traditional teachings, these regionally specific interventions are usually led by people who are authorized and recognized by traditional teachers of the culture, community members, or spiritual beings.

-Group therapy involves one or more therapists, or in the case of indigenous peoples, their spiritual leader, teacher, or a member of the community, who works with many people at the same time.
+Regular group therapy and Indigenous group therapy involve one or more therapists, or in the case of indigenous peoples, their spiritual leader, teacher, or a member of the community, who works with many people at the same time.
 Group therapy can be used alone, but it is usually joined with a treatment plan that also incorporates individual therapy.

 The exact manner in which group sessions are conducted is largely dependent on the goals of the group, their regionally specific teachings, and the technique of the therapist or teacher.
 Some teachers/therapists may allow more free-style dialogue, where every member of the group can join in where he or she sees fit.
 Other teachers/therapists may instead, have a specific plan in place for each session that could include practicing new skills with other members.
 While others may incorporate culturally specific therapies such as dancing or singing.

-Studies have shown that group therapy, especially for Indigenous people, can be a very effective treatment for depression, addiction recovery, and other forms of traumatic stress.
+Studies have shown that Indigenous group therapy can be a very effective treatment for depression, addiction recovery, and other forms of traumatic stress.
 For indigenous people, having access to inclusive, effective, and culturally safe rehabilitation and treatment programs is vital to achieve and maintain stable recovery from substance and alcohol abuse.